Celebrating STEM Superheroes

 Tuesday, June 27, 12:00 – 2:00 PM

 The TRC 23rd Annual Meeting will Kick-Off at noon on Tuesday with a luncheon honoring TRC teachers for excellence in teaching and mentoring.
-Awards are sponsored by TRC corporate and foundation partners are given each year to a select group of educators nominated by their Project Directors for exceptional leadership and student support.
+Awards, sponsored by TRC corporate and foundation partners, are given each year to a select group of educators nominated by their Project Directors for exceptional leadership and student support.
+The TRC is also excited to have Penny Schwinn, Deputy Commissioner of Academics at the Texas Education Agency, as the featured speaker during the luncheon.
+Looking tot he future, Dr. Schwinn will address Texas STEM priorities in the era of ESSA.

 Showcase and Dinner